 The AI Summit held in the UK in early November called on countries to develop and use artificial intelligence (AI) responsibly and safely.
 (Source: Arab News) |

-The ACN stressed that the goal of the new guidance is to raise the level of security of AI to ensure that it is designed, developed and used safely.
+The aim of the new guidance is to improve the security of AI to ensure it is designed, developed and used safely, ACN stressed.
 This is the first international joint document on the safe development and use of AI, presented at the Bletchley Park summit in the UK, November 1-2.

 Cybersecurity is a prerequisite for AI development, and countries need to ensure privacy and trust to develop a safe cyberspace.